wtsnjp/llmk/README.md

   arg = "%B"
 ```

-In the `arg` keys in each program, some special formatters are available.
-Those formatters will be replaced to appropriate strings before executing the programs:
+In the `arg` keys in each program, some format specifiers are available.
+Those specifiers will be replaced to appropriate strings before executing the programs:

 * `%T`: the file name given to llmk as an argument (target)
 * `%B`: the base name of `%T`